dart-lang/site-www/src/language/records.md

 var second = pair.$2;    // static type `Object`, runtime type `String`
 ```

-If two unrelated libraries create records with the same set of fields,
+Consider two unrelated libraries that create records with the same set of fields.
-the type system understands that those records are the same type even though the
+The type system understands that those records are the same type even though the
 libraries are not coupled to each other.

 ## Record equality